Skip to main content

 1. Serializing and Deserializing Data

 Before we can write a producer and consumer, let's talk about how data is stored in Kafka.
-Kafka is an event-store platform that stores key-value pairs as raw bytes.
+Kafka is an event-store platform that stores records, records are key-value pairs as raw bytes.
 So a Kafka broker knows nothing about its records, it just appends the records to its internal log file.

-So to produce and consume data from Kafka, we need a way to serialize our data to a byte array and deserialize byte arrays to our data types.
+To produce and consume data from Kafka, we need a way to serialize our data to a byte array and deserialize byte arrays to our data types.
 This is where the Serde data type comes in handy.
-A Serde[R, T] is a serializer and deserializer for values of type T, which can use the environment R to serialize and deserialize values.
+A Serde[R, A] is a Serializer and Deserializer for values of type A, which can use the environment R to serialize and deserialize values.

 Here is the simplified definition of the Serde data type: